BhuvanaduraiMK/ResumeQA-backend-task/README.md

 Resume Q&A Backend – Mittai Healthcare Pvt.
 Ltd.

- 	This backend project is developed as part of a task for Mittai Healthcare Pvt.
-Ltd.
+ 	This backend project is developed as part of a task.
   	It supports resume-related Q&A operations using Python and provides an API interface for backend operations.